Is there a formula for the perfect spa design?

 As a world leading spa consultancy, our team at Raison d’Etre believe formulas for ratios and design plans are essential when it comes to balancing design with operational needs.

 Raison d’Etre applies this clever method to the unique needs of each individual project.
-Ian Bell, the Senior Project Manager at Raison d’Etre,set outs the five key factors that are used in every project, all balanced by the flow of energies and pattern to detail, ensuring the integrity of the original space is maintained.
+Ian Bell, the Senior Project Manager at Raison d’Etre, sets out five key factors that are used in every project, all balanced by the flow of energies and pattern to detail, ensuring the integrity of the original space is maintained.
+These key factors are used by spa consultants all over the world to create great spa designs.

 These inform the feasibility and size of spa needed for a project based on factors such as cost, profit, market size and resources.KPI’s tell us, for example, how many guests we can expect on a daily basis in a day, hotel or resort spa but also the ratio of treatments that are generally booked.
 An example is that approximately 80 per cent of guests to a spa may simply be looking for a good massage.